-For the years ended December 31 (estimated) In millions nded December 2018 2019 2020 2021 2022 2023 Amortization expense \$ 85 \$ 88 \$ 69 \$ 60 \$ 55 \$ 53
+For the yea irs en ded December 31 l (estii mated) In millions For the year ended Decem 31, 2018 iber 2019 2020 2021 2022 2023 Amortization expense 85 \$ 88 \$ 69 \$ 60 \$ 55 \$ 53

 5. SERIES A PREFERRED STOCK

 On December 4, 2015, NCR issued 820,000 shares of Series A Convertible Preferred Stock to certain entities affiliated with the Blackstone Group L.P. (collectively, Blackstone) for an aggregate purchase price of \$820 million, or \$1,000 per share, pursuant to an Investment Agreement between the Company and Blackstone, dated November 11, 2015.
 In connection with the issuance of the Series A Convertible Preferred Stock, the Company incurred direct and incremental expenses of \$26 million, including financial advisory fees, closing costs, legal expenses and other offering-related expenses.
 These direct and incremental expenses originally reduced the Series A Convertible Preferred Stock, and will be accreted through retained earnings as a deemed dividend from the date of issuance through the first possible known redemption date, March 16, 2024.
 During the twelve months ended December 31, 2018, 2017 and 2016, the Company paid dividends-in-kind of \$46 million, \$45 million, and \$47 million, respectively, associated with the Series A Convertible Preferred Stock.
 As of December 31, 2018 and 2017, the Company had accrued dividends of \$3 million, respectively, associated with the Series A Convertible Preferred Stock.
 There were no cash dividends declared during the twelve months ended December 31, 2018 or 2017.